 Writing a Program Description is a worthwhile activity even if a facility does not intend to achieve AAALAC accreditation, since the process itself encourages critical appraisal and subsequent adjustment of all aspects of the facility’s function.

 To ensure compliance with these tasks, a Master Plan should also be created.
-In its simplest form, this is a year planner that itemises those tasks which need to be accomplished during the year but which are readily forgotten, such as service of equipment, disinfection of premises and regular re-appraisal of the facility’s policies and procedures (see step 2 below).
+In its simplest form, this resembles a year planner that itemises those tasks which need to be accomplished during the study/year, but which are readily forgotten, such as service of equipment, disinfection of premises and regular re-appraisal of the facility’s policies and procedures (see step 2 below).
 Suggestions for topics to be included in a Master Plan are given here.

 2. A set of Standard Operating Procedures (SOPs)

 These contain details of the individual routines which collectively form a description of the facility’s functions.
-As an absolute minimum, SOPs should be written for the most critical procedures at the facility, which are identified by carrying out a risk assessment at regular intervals.
+As an absolute minimum, SOPs should be written for the most critical procedures at the facility, which are identified by carrying out a risk assessment at regular intervals in the different zones.
 Planning novel animal studies will often require the production of new SOPs, a process which gradually improves the knowledge base and competence of the research group and animal facility as a whole.
 Any potential conflict between health and safety legislation and conditions for optimal animal welfare must be addressed.
 The quality and acceptance of SOPs can be enhanced if these receive some degree of independent evaluation, such as approval by the institution’s review body, a laboratory animal veterinarian or an industry association.

 In addition, a Contingency Plan covering all likely events should also be readily available for all personnel, including guest researchers, temporary staff and those entering the facility outside normal working hours.
 It should include out-of-hours contact details for all critical support services and key personnel, including principal investigators and their deputies.
 This Plan should be updated frequently and should cover scenarios such as power failure, the location of fire-fighting equipment, provision of medical first aid and evacuation plans for personnel and animals, as well as more infrequent events which may occur in the area, such as flooding and earthquakes.
 Suggestions for topics to be included in a Contingency Plan are available here.
 Resources produced in connection with the COVID-19 pandemic have been collected here.

 - How quality control could save your science (Baker, 2016)